amoeba/TownCrier/README.md

 2. Pick a Webhook
 3. Enter a message:

 	In your Message, you can make use of special variables to send yourself information about your character.
 Each variable starts with a $.
-Available variables are $NAME, $LEVEL, $UXP (unassigned xp), $TXP (total XP), $HEALTH, $STAMINA, $MANA, and $VITAE.
+Available variables are $NAME, $LEVEL, $UXP (unassigned xp), $TXP (total XP), $HEALTH, $STAMINA, $MANA, $VITAE, and $LOC (Your location).

 	Example: "Hello, $NAME, your vitae is $VITAE".